Ancient drama remakes in post-war Greek cinema: Electra (1962)

 Introduction

 This article discusses the film Electra (1962) by the Greek-Cypriot director Michael Cacoyiannis (1922-2011).
-It focuses on an important attempt to produce an ancient Greek drama remake for the big screen, which introduced a variety of innovations to post-war Greek cinema.
-The paper is divided in four sections.
-The first section discusses the general tendencies in Greek cinema in the early 1960s and points out some exceptional film directors who stood out of the mainstream productions.
+It focuses on an important attempt to remake an ancient Greek drama for the big screen, introducing a variety of innovations to post-war Greek cinema.
+The paper is divided into four sections.
+The first section discusses the general tendencies in Greek cinema in the early 1960s and highlights exceptional film directors who stood out from the mainstream.
 One of these directors was Michael Cacoyiannis, whose life and work are briefly presented in the second section of this paper.
-The third section focuses on the film Electra and the members of its production team, as well as the awards it received in domestic and international festivals.
-It examines the film’s differences in relation to other Greek films from the same period; it discusses the innovations introduced by Cacoyiannis and the ways in which the film diverts from the general norm.
-The final section presents a summary and some general conclusions in relation to how Cacoyiannis’ Electra contributed to the evolution and international promotion of Greek cinema.
+The third section focuses on the film Electra and its production team, as well as the awards it received at domestic and international festivals.
+It examines the film’s differences in relation to other Greek films from the same period; it discusses the innovations introduced by Cacoyiannis and the ways in which the film deviates from the general norm.
+The final section presents a summary and general conclusions regarding how Cacoyiannis’ Electra contributed to the evolution and international promotion of Greek cinema.

 Greek cinema in the 1960s

-The 1960s are characterised by a mass production of Greek films, accompanied by a standardisation of stereotypical cinema characters and ideological motifs, which target the urban petty bourgeois of modern Greece.
+The 1960s are characterised by the mass production of Greek films, accompanied by the standardisation of stereotypical cinema characters and ideological motifs that target the urban petty bourgeoisie of modern Greece.
 Film production is defined by the popular preferences of big film companies, such Finos Film and Clack Film, which are mostly interested in specific types of commercial productions.
-The directors and script-writers of the time adapt their work to the needs of the film companies and create films that are designed to sell and become commercially successful.
-At the same time, there are actors who establish themselves in characteristic roles and form a consolidated Greek star-system.
+The directors and screenwriters of the time adapted their work to the needs of the film companies and created films designed to sell and become commercially successful.
+At the same time, actors establish themselves in characteristic roles, forming a consolidated Greek star system.
 Nikos Xanthopoulos, for example, becomes widely known as “the people’s boy” (το παιδί του λαού).
-The story themes of older film productions are adapted, enriched and finally standardised in order to fit specific ideological views and social messages (Athanasatou 2002, 95-6).
+The themes of older film productions are adapted, enriched, and finally standardised to fit specific ideological views and social messages (Athanasatou 2002, 95-6).

-During the 1960s, melodrama is at its greatest peak, particularly in the second screening cinemas of poor working class neighbourhoods.
+During the 1960s, melodrama reached its peak, particularly in second-run cinemas in poor working-class neighbourhoods.
 More specifically, most of the plays of this decade are family melodramas, which speak about social distinctions, unemployment, mass migration and relationship problems between couples.
-The end of the film is always happy and there is emphasis in luck, which is promoted as a powerful mechanism that defies and overturns social conventions.
+The film's ending is always happy, and luck is emphasised as a powerful force that defies and overturns social conventions.
 The only exceptions to this norm during the 1960s are melodramas which focus on morally and socially condemned women.
 Such protagonists are usually occupied in prostitution and live in a world of sin, crime and deception, which is identified as the underworld of the large industrial ports of the country.
 The most important of these plays are Stella (Στέλλα) by Michael Cacoyiannis (1955), Downfall (Κατήφορος) by Yiannis Dalianidis (1961/2) and The Red Lights (Κόκκινα Φανάρια) by Vasilis Georgiadis (1963/4).
-Such films produce new social reflections and discuss the issue of female freedom, which challenges the existing social and ideological perceptions of the time (Athanasatou 2002, 97-102).
+Such films provoke new social reflections and discuss the issue of female freedom, challenging the prevailing social and ideological perceptions of the time (Athanasatou 2002, 97-102).

-The 1960s also introduce a series of commercial films, which stand out in relation to the average norm of Greek melodrama.
-Some examples of such films are Never on Sundays (Ποτέ την Κυριακή) by Zil Dassin (1960), Dream District (Συνοικία το Όνειρο) by Alekos Alexandrakis (1961), Lola (Λόλα) by Dinos Dimopoulos (1964), Zorba the Greek (Αλέξης Ζορμπάς) by Michael Cacoyiannis (1964), The Enemies (Εχθροί) by Dinos Dimopoulos (1965), etc. Such productions differ to the popular norms of the 1960s in relation to the use of artistic-folk music, the bypassing of established clichés in the scripts, the absence of a happy end, the realistic approach in the organisation of art features and the positive approach towards folk culture.
-Such films introduce social critique for the first time; they promote unexpected situations and radicalism; they cultivate the ideology of democracy and they promote the political culture of new social strata, such as students, intellectuals and artists.
+The 1960s also introduced a series of commercial films that stand out from the average norms of Greek melodrama.
+Some examples of such films are Never on Sundays (Ποτέ την Κυριακή) by Zil Dassin (1960), Dream District (Συνοικία το Όνειρο) by Alekos Alexandrakis (1961), Lola (Λόλα) by Dinos Dimopoulos (1964), Zorba the Greek (Αλέξης Ζορμπάς) by Michael Cacoyiannis (1964), The Enemies (Εχθροί) by Dinos Dimopoulos (1965), etc. Such productions differ from the popular norms of the 1960s in their use of artistic-folk music, their avoidance of established clichés in the scripts, their absence of a happy ending, their realistic approach to the organisation of art features, and their positive attitude towards folk culture.
+Such films introduce social critique for the first time; they present unexpected situations and radicalism; they cultivate the ideology of democracy; and they foster the political culture of new social strata, such as students, intellectuals, and artists.
 This approach is characterised as ‘qualitative artistic popularity’ in the cinema of the 1960s, which is followed by independent directors such as Dinos Dimopoulos, Vasilis Georgiadis, Michael Cacoyiannis and Zil Dassin (Athanasatou 2002, 102-104).

-Another genre of significant popularity during the 1960s is the musical, where Yiannis Dalianidis is the main director of such films.
-Throughout the 1960s, musicals sell most of annual cinema tickets in the country and are widely consumed by the urban middle classes of the first screening areas.
-The great commercial success of musicals is due a new ideology of social mobility, which homogenises the urban classes.
-The plot is usually based on groups of youths, which descend from different social strata, yet they interact together and they produce a form of social reconciliation.
-The protagonists are shown as neutral and homogenised consumers of an economically developed society, in which luxury is accessible to everybody without any exceptions.
+Another genre of significant popularity during the 1960s is the musical, for which Yiannis Dalianidis is the main director.
+Throughout the 1960s, musicals accounted for most of the annual cinema tickets in the country and were widely consumed by the urban middle classes in the first screening areas.
+The great commercial success of musicals is due to a new ideology of social mobility, which homogenises the urban classes.
+The plot is usually based on groups of youths from different social strata who interact and achieve social reconciliation.
+The protagonists are portrayed as neutral, homogenised consumers in an economically developed society, where luxury is accessible to everyone without exception.
 At the same time, musicals promote the Western social standards and popular ideologies (e.g. the independent woman model); they stress the differences between Western popular culture and Greek folklore; and finally, they promote an ‘American-style’ reality with distinct songs, music, dances, cars, clothes, electrical appliances, etc., which may not necessarily relate to the Greek reality of that time (Athanasatou 2002, 102-104).

 The personality and the work of Michael Cacoyiannis

 As noted earlier, Michael Cacoyiannis is a director of the so-called ‘qualitative artistic popularity’ movement of the 1960s.
-He is Greek-Cypriot, educated in Britain, and appears in Greek cinema in the mid-1950s.
+He is Greek-Cypriot, educated in Britain, and appeared in Greek cinema in the mid-1950s.
 His films promote the idea of Hellenicity through the eyes of the ‘foreign Greek’, who is relieved from the nation’s historical dramas of the previous three decades.
-His first film is the comedy Sunday Wake-up (Κυριακάτικο ξύπνημα), which he directs in 1953, at the age of 31.
-From his early films, Cacoyiannis employs high-velocity career actors such as Elli Lambeti (1926-1983), Dimitris Horn (1921-1998), Margarita Papageorgiou (1935-2021), etc., and also experienced camera operators, such as Alevize Orphanelli, Kostas Theodoridis and Walter Lassally, who focus in the representation of clear depth and realistic motion.
+His first film is the comedy Sunday Wake-up (Κυριακάτικο ξύπνημα), which he directed in 1953, at the age of 31.
+From his early films, Cacoyiannis employs high-velocity career actors such as Elli Lambeti (1926-1983), Dimitris Horn (1921-1998), Margarita Papageorgiou (1935-2021), etc., and also experienced camera operators, such as Alevize Orphanelli, Kostas Theodoridis and Walter Lassally, who focus on the representation of clear depth and realistic motion.
 With his second film, Stella (Στέλλα) in 1955, Cacoyiannis promotes Melina Mercouri as a modern symbol of female liberation.
 Cacoyiannis also promotes the newly developed artistic music of the 1960s, particularly the compositions by Mikis Theodorakis (1925-2021) and Manos Chatzidakis (1925-1994).
-In 1956 he directs the film The Girl in Black (Το Κορίτσι με τα Μαύρα), through which he cauterises the oppressive social beliefs and the anachronistic moral standards of the Greek society.
-In 1958 he directs the film The Last Lie (Το Τελευταίο Ψέμα) and in 1960 the films The Lost Soul (Το Χαμένο Κορμί) and Heroica (Ερόικα), which attract negative international critique despite their important conquests in relation to their forms and dramaturgy.
-In 1961, he directs his first ancient tragedy remake, which is Electra by Euripides.
+In 1956, he directed the film The Girl in Black (Το Κορίτσι με τα Μαύρα), through which he cauterises the oppressive social beliefs and the anachronistic moral standards of the Greek society.
+In 1958, he directed the film The Last Lie (Το Τελευταίο Ψέμα), and in 1960, the films The Lost Soul (Το Χαμένο Κορμί) and Heroica (Ερόικα), which attracted negative international criticism despite their significant achievements in form and dramaturgy.
+In 1961, he directed his first ancient tragedy remake, which was Electra by Euripides.
 Despite the previous remake of Antigone by Giorgos Tzavellas in 1960, Cacoyiannis’ direction is revolutionary as he is the first to consider the balance between ancient drama and modern cinema.
-At the same time, he is the first to introduce the Soviet approach in photography into Greek cinema, as well as the Hollywood production style and the European melodrama approach next to his own style.
-Following Electra, in 1964 he directs the film Zorba the Greek, which is based on the novel Alexis Zorbas by Nikos Kazantzakis, starring famous actors such as Anthony Quinn, Erene Papa and Alan Bates.
-His 1966 film When the Fish Got Ashore (Όταν τα Ψάρια Βγήκαν στη Στεριά) is one of his least famous creations, where he satirises nuclear threat at the time of the Cold War.
-During the Colonels’ Dictatorship (1967-1974) Cacoyiannis migrates to Spain, where he films the tragedy Troades by Euripides, following the prototype of his Electra.
-In Troades he deals with the ever-current problem of ‘man against man’ as posed by Euripides, yet from the point of view of a director who has witnessed the Prague Spring movement (1969), the Vietnam War (1955-1975) and French May riots (1968).
-In 1974 Cacoyiannis films the documentary Attila ‘74 denouncing the atrocities of the Turkish army during the invasion of Cyprus.
-In 1977 he produces his third ancient tragedy remake, Iphigenia en Aulidi by Euripides, which is the last part of the Atreid family circle.
-This time, he uses ancient tragedy to discuss issues from the current reality and explore the complexity of human psycho-synthesis.
-In 1985 he films Sweet Motherland (Γλυκιά Πατρίδα), which is inspired by recent events from the Pinochet Dictatorship in Chile (1973-1990).
-His Last film Up-Down and Sideways (Πάνω Κάτω και Πλαγίως), which talks about homosexuality, is filmed in 1992.
-Cacoyiannis’ filming career lasts forty years, during which he produces a total of fourteen films (Moschovakis 1995, 57-69).
+At the same time, he is the first to introduce the Soviet approach to photography into Greek cinema, as well as the Hollywood production style and the European melodrama approach, alongside his own style.
+Following Electra in 1964, he directed Zorba the Greek, based on the novel Alexis Zorbas by Nikos Kazantzakis, starring Anthony Quinn, Irene Papas, and Alan Bates.
+His 1966 film When the Fish Got Ashore (Όταν τα Ψάρια Βγήκαν στη Στεριά) is one of his least famous works, satirising the nuclear threat during the Cold War.
+During the Colonels’ Dictatorship (1967-1974), Cacoyiannis migrated to Spain, where he filmed the tragedy Troades by Euripides, following the prototype of his Electra.
+In Troades, he addresses the ever-present problem of ‘man against man’ as posed by Euripides, yet from the perspective of a director who has witnessed the Prague Spring movement (1969), the Vietnam War (1955-1975), and the French May riots (1968).
+In 1974, Cacoyiannis filmed the documentary Attila ‘74 denouncing the atrocities of the Turkish army during the invasion of Cyprus.
+In 1977, he produced his third ancient tragedy remake, Iphigenia in Aulis by Euripides, which is the last part of the Atreid family circle.
+This time, he uses ancient tragedy to discuss contemporary issues and explore the complexity of human psychosynthesis.
+In 1985, he filmed Sweet Motherland (Γλυκιά Πατρίδα), inspired by recent events during the Pinochet Dictatorship in Chile (1973-1990).
+His Last film, Up-Down and Sideways (Πάνω Κάτω και Πλαγίως), which explores homosexuality, was filmed in 1992.
+Cacoyiannis’ film career lasted forty years, during which he produced fourteen films (Moschovakis 1995, 57-69).

 The film Elecrta by Michael Cacoyiannis

-Electra is filmed between 1961 and 1962, and Michael Cacoyiannis is both responsible for the scenario and the direction.
+Electra was filmed between 1961 and 1962, and Michael Cacoyiannis is responsible for both the scenario and direction.
 The film’s music is composed by Mikis Theodorakis, the sets and costumes are designed by Spyros Vasileiou and the photo editing is performed by Walter Lassally.
 The main protagonists are Eirini Papa (Electra), Yiannis Fertis (Orestes), Aleka Katseli (Clytemnestra), Phoebos Razis (Aegisthos), Notis Pergialis (farmer) and Manos Katrakis (school teacher).
-The film participates in the 1962 Cannes Festival and receives the annual ‘best film remake’ award; it receives a sound quality award by the Supreme Technical Committee for French cinema, and also receives a special award from the Internation Youth Association.
-In the 1962 Thessaloniki Festival, is receives the ‘best Greek film of the year’ award, the director’s award, the first and second female actress’ awards, the second male actor’s award and the ‘best music’ award.
-It is offered a Value Diploma award in the 1962 Edinburgh Festival and a special film award in the Acapulco Festival during the same year.
-In 1963, it receives the O. Selznick Silver Daphne award at the Berlin Festival and the Ferminal 1963 award in Belgium.
-In 1964, it receives an award from the Cinema and Film Critique Press Association in Antwerp (Kolonias 1995, 44).
+The film participates in the 1962 Cannes Film Festival and wins the annual ‘best film remake’ award; it receives a sound quality award from the Supreme Technical Committee for French cinema, and also a special award from the International Youth Association.
+In the 1962 Thessaloniki Festival, it received the ‘best Greek film of the year’ award, the director’s award, the first and second female actress’ awards, the second male actor’s award and the ‘best music’ award.
+It was awarded a Value Diploma at the 1962 Edinburgh Festival and a special film award at the Acapulco Festival that same year.
+In 1963, it received the O. Selznick Silver Daphne award at the Berlin Festival and the Ferminal 1963 award in Belgium.
+In 1964, it received an award from the Cinema and Film Critique Press Association in Antwerp (Kolonias 1995, 44).

-Cacoyiannis’ aim is to create a new film based on Euripides’ Electra and not to direct a film remake of the actual ancient drama, adapted to the modern conventions of the film industry.
-His intentions finally lead to a loose restructure of the original play, which initially attracts negative critique from cinema commentators.
+Cacoyiannis’ aim is to create a new film based on Euripides’ Electra, not to direct a remake of the ancient drama, adapted to the conventions of the film industry.
+His intentions ultimately lead to a loose restructure of the original play, which initially attracts negative criticism from film commentators.
 Cacoyiannis does not follow the ‘time and place’ framework of the original drama; instead, he changes the episodes’ order, he adds or subtracts actors in various scenes, he reduces the narration sections, he replaces some long monologues with live scenes and he breaks down the plot in different sets (e.g. in Agamemnon’s bath chamber, in the farmer’s house, in the Mycenaean palace, in the Argive plain, etc.).
-Time is not manipulated with the use of flash-backs; instead, the director expands the play’s time sequence in relation to the original drama and presents the events in linear succession divided in three interconnected sections.
-In the first section, the viewer learns about past events and foresees Agamemnon’s assassination at a time when Orestes and Electra are still children.
+Time is not manipulated through flashbacks; instead, the director expands the play’s timeline relative to the original drama and presents the events in linear succession, divided into three interconnected sections.
+In the first section, the viewer learns about past events and foresees Agamemnon’s assassination, when Orestes and Electra are still children.
 In the second section, the viewer sees the fake wedding between Electra and the poor farmer, as well as Electra’s arrival at Agamemnon’s tomb.
 Both events are absent in Euripides’ original play.
-In the third section, which coincides with the events presented by Euripides, the viewer sees Orestes’ arrival in Mycenae, the recognition scene between Orestes and Electra, the murder of Aegisthus and Clytemnestra, and the final end of the play, where the two main protagonists escape together.
-The events described in the third section last one day, which not only limits the duration of the film’s plot, but also complies with Aristotle’s 24-hour-duration rule for ancient dramas.
+In the third section, which coincides with the events presented by Euripides, the viewer sees Orestes’ arrival in Mycenae, the recognition scene between Orestes and Electra, the murders of Aegisthus and Clytemnestra, and the play's final scene, in which the two main protagonists escape together.
+The events described in the third section last for one day, not only limiting the film’s plot but also complying with Aristotle’s 24-hour rule for ancient drama.
 The appearance of the Dioscuroi for the resolution of the plot does not take place, as opposed to Euripides’ original scenario, where the Dioscuroi appear as part of the Deus ex Machina convention.
-Despite the above changes, Euripides’ original views and philosophical approaches do not change; instead Cacoyiannis harmonises himself with Euripides: he presents his protagonists as diachronic, eternal, self-motivated and independent from any form of divine volition (Delvedouri 2006/7, 25-30).
+Despite the above changes, Euripides’ original views and philosophical approaches remain unchanged; instead, Cacoyiannis harmonises with Euripides: he presents his protagonists as diachronic, eternal, self-motivated and independent of any form of divine volition (Delvedouri 2006/7, 25-30).

-The most characteristic feature of Cacoyiannis’ Electra is the neatness of its sets, which cannot be tied to a specific period, and therefore, make the film diachronic (Christie 2003, 241).
-Cacoyiannis presents a timeless drama by stripping it off any conventions, which could limit it within a specific space and time framework.
+The most characteristic feature of Cacoyiannis’ Electra is the neatness of its sets, which cannot be tied to a specific period and therefore make the film diachronic (Christie 2003, 241).
+Cacoyiannis presents a timeless drama by stripping it of conventions that could limit it to a specific space and time framework.
 Of course, there are many features that are ‘borrowed’ from the Greek antiquity, such as Agamemnon’s Archaic body armour, the frequent use of profile shots, which remind of ancient pottery representations, the stretched eyebrows of Clytemnestra and her Trojan escorts, which are also encountered in Minoan frescoes, the Cyclopean Walls of Mycenae, the sphenoid-like fonts listing the film’s participants, and many others.
-With a second and more thorough analysis, however, the viewer also detects daily features, which express Hellenicity without time restrictions.
+With a second, more thorough analysis, however, the viewer also detects daily features that express Hellenicity without temporal constraints.
 Such timeless features are the bright sunlight, the olive trees, the harvesting of the olives by whipping, the daily clothes of the farmers, the black-dressed women, the wooden carriages, the donkeys, the lime-painted white huts, the ceramic water containers, the shepherd with his flock, the idea of hospitality (offered to Orestes and Pylades by both the farmer and Aegisthus), the local feast, the vineyards, the wine press, the traditional roasted lamb and many others.

-The film is significantly different compared to the mainstream productions of the 1960s, not only in relation to its theme, but also in relation to its means of artistic expression.
-There is emphasis on the visual representation of the natural scenery (e.g. sunny versus cloudy sky, dry landscapes, hills covered in olive trees, etc.), while the actors purposely avoid oral communication and most frequently interact with intense gestures, expressive eye glances and dynamic body postures.
+The film is significantly different from the mainstream productions of the 1960s, not only in its theme but also in its means of artistic expression.
+There is an emphasis on visual representation of natural scenery (e.g., sunny versus cloudy skies, dry landscapes, hills covered in olive trees), while the actors deliberately avoid oral communication and most often interact through intense gestures, expressive eye contact, and dynamic body postures.
 It is important to note that during the film’s first 17 minutes, there is not even a single word by the actors.
-Instead, the protagonists ‘speak’ with their bodies; they exchange glances full of meaning and express their emotional cosmos though their body postures and facial contractions.
-In relation to the latter, it can be argued that Cacoyiannis liberates ancient Greek drama from the constrains of the theatrical face-mask.
-The actors’ stylisation is combined with meaningful body postures, while at the same time, the direct intersection of their eye glances is purposely avoided in order to stress their introversion.
+Instead, the protagonists ‘speak’ with their bodies; they exchange glances full of meaning and express their emotional cosmos through their body postures and facial contractions.
+In relation to the latter, it can be argued that Cacoyiannis liberates ancient Greek drama from the constraints of the theatrical face mask.
+The actors’ stylisation is combined with meaningful body postures, while the direct intersection of their gazes is deliberately avoided to emphasise their introversion.
 With this technique, Cacoyiannis stresses the deeper emotional struggles of his protagonists and implies their psychological fluctuations.

-In relation to his camera angles, Cacoyiannis prefers close-ups which focus on facial expressions.
-The camera is often placed at low level in order to stress the magnitude of a protagonist’s persona (e.g. in Agamemnon’s arrival scene to Argos), who is filmed from below.
-In other occasions the camera is placed at high level and the actors are filmed from above in order to diminish their personas (e.g. Clytemnestra’s dead body in the farmer’s house is shown from the ceiling).
+Regarding his camera angles, Cacoyiannis prefers close-ups that focus on facial expressions.
+The camera is often placed low to emphasise the protagonist’s persona (e.g., in Agamemnon’s arrival scene in Argos), with the protagonist filmed from below.
+On other occasions, the camera is placed high, and the actors are filmed from above to diminish their personas (e.g., Clytemnestra’s dead body in the farmer’s house is shown from the ceiling).

-The camera’s manipulations allow the participation of natural features in the frame, which add to the plot’s evolution (Moschovakis 1995, 32); when combined with the right montage, such features add to the dramatic conditions characterising specific scenes.
-For example, the night’s darkness assists to the conspiratorial arrival of Orestes at Argos; the bright and sunny scenery is gradually shadowed by dark clouds on the day of Clytemnestra’s assassination; the rustling of the leaves, the flying of the birds and the whining of the horses accompany the scene of Clytemnestra’s murder.
-The play between light and shadow on the Mycenaean walls helps Electra to emerge from darkness and present herself to her mother; it is the first scene where Electra’s hair are cut short, symbolising the mourning for her father’s death.
+The camera’s manipulations allow natural features into the frame, which contribute to the plot’s evolution (Moschovakis 1995, 32); when combined with the right montage, these features enhance the dramatic conditions characterising specific scenes.
+For example, the night’s darkness contributes to the conspiratorial arrival of Orestes at Argos; the bright and sunny scenery is gradually shadowed by dark clouds on the day of Clytemnestra’s assassination; the rustling of the leaves, the flying of the birds and the whining of the horses accompany the scene of Clytemnestra’s murder.
+The play of light and shadow on the Mycenaean walls helps Electra emerge from the darkness and present herself to her mother; it is the first scene in which Electra’s hair is cut short, symbolising her mourning for her father’s death.

 When the dead body of Aegisthus is brought in front of Electra, there are light-bearers with torches, who dissolve the night’s darkness.
 This specific scene resembles the Christian Epitaph custom and also operates at a symbolic level.
-In general, the film’s symbolisms are plenty and act subconsciously on the viewer’s mind.
-Various sounds, such as the running water in Agamemnon’s bath chamber and the clash of the sword on child-Orestes’ shield, allow the viewers to use their imagination and actively connect the events with the film’s scenes.
-Natural and abrupt sounds are also used to imply the crimes taking place in the story; this convention is used in accordance to the rules of ancient Greek drama, where bloody events do not take place on stage (Delvedouri 2006/7, 29).
-In the author’s own view, however, the scene of Agamemnon’s murder is particularly brutal, while the visual effect of brutality is supplemented with the picture of running blood on the bathroom’s floor.
+In general, the film’s symbolism is plentiful and acts subconsciously on the viewer’s mind.
+Various sounds, such as the running water in Agamemnon’s bath chamber and the clash of the sword against child-Orestes’ shield, allow viewers to use their imagination and actively connect the events to the film’s scenes.
+Natural and abrupt sounds are also used to imply the crimes taking place in the story; this convention follows the rules of ancient Greek drama, where bloody events do not occur on stage (Delvedouri 2006/7, 29).
+In the author’s own view, however, the scene of Agamemnon’s murder is particularly brutal, while the visual effect of brutality is supplemented by the picture of running blood on the bathroom floor.

-In other parts of the film, as for example during the feast organised by Aegisthus, there appear musical instruments, which produce ancient-like sounds (e.g. drums, flutes, harps).
-The Pontus War Dance implies a sense of Hellenicity, which extends to the dual between Orestes and Aegisthus.
-The poetic character of the films music is also noted in relation to Electra’s mourning chant, when she visits her father’s grave: “Can you hear me, sweet father, from the other side?
+In other parts of the film, for example, during the feast organised by Aegisthus, musical instruments appear, producing ancient-like sounds (e.g., drums, flutes, harps).
+The Pontus War Dance conveys a sense of Hellenicity that extends to the duel between Orestes and Aegisthus.
+The poetic character of the film's music is also noted in relation to Electra’s mourning chant, when she visits her father’s grave: “Can you hear me, sweet father, from the other side?
 My shaved hair has been shaved for you.
 For you I tear my chicks with my own fingernails”.
 The traditional mourning chant (threnos = θρήνος), the use of a tripartite iambic 15-syllable verse and the myrtle twig on Agamemnon’s grave are excellent expressions of timeless Hellenicity.

-The function of the chorus in the film remake differs in relation to its original function in ancient drama.
-Cacoyiannis stylises the members of the chorus and places them still while chanting; this approach cancels the rhythmic motion and rhythmic recitation that has been suggested by contemporary German prototypes for ancient drama remakes (Moschovakis 1995, 32).
+The function of the chorus in the film remake differs from its original function in ancient drama.
+Cacoyiannis stylises the chorus members and places them still while chanting; this approach cancels the rhythmic motion and rhythmic recitation that have been suggested by contemporary German prototypes for ancient drama remakes (Moschovakis 1995, 32).

-In relation to his use of symbolisms, Cacoyiannis prefers optical motifs, which associate with the relationships among his protagonists and imply the course of future events.
-The ‘hand-motif’ (Delvedouri , 2006/7, 31) appears in the film’s most critical moments: Clytemnestra's hand slips into Aegisthus’ hand a little before Agamemnon’s assassination; it slips again off little Electra’s shoulder, who suspects Clytemnestra’s plot and stares at her mother’s hand full of suspicion; a little later, Agamemnon’s hand, which is covered in blood, slips on bath chamber’s floor.
+In relation to his use of symbolism, Cacoyiannis prefers optical motifs that reflect the relationships among his protagonists and foreshadow future events.
+The ‘hand-motif’ (Delvedouri , 2006/7, 31) appears in the film’s most critical moments: Clytemnestra’s hand slips into Aegisthus’ hand a little before Agamemnon’s assassination; it slips again off little Electra’s shoulder, who suspects Clytemnestra’s plot and stares at her mother’s hand full of suspicion; a little later, Agamemnon’s hand, which is covered in blood, slips on bath chamber’s floor.
 In a similar sense, the ‘sword-motif’ is used to imply death: Agamemnon’s sword in the hands of Orestes is a prediction of the murders that are about to follow; the sword, with which Aegisthus enters into a competition with Orestes, as well as the clashing swords of the dancers during the festival, both imply the death of Aegisthus (Moschovakis 1995, 31-2).

 Although the story is inspired by mythological events, Cacoyiannis sees it as an opportunity to express modern social reflections.
-Electra’s dynamic personality, the Freudian passion between father and daughter, and the issue of maternal love which conflicts with hatred and guilt, are all used to bring forward the tragic character of the film’s female protagonist.
+Electra’s dynamic personality, the Freudian passion between father and daughter, and the conflict between maternal love, hatred, and guilt are all used to foreground the tragic character of the film’s female protagonist.
 A little before Clytemnestra enters the farmer’s house to be murdered by her own son, Electra, who is an accessory to the murder, subconsciously warns her: “Mother!
 Be careful”.
-It is perhaps the same subconscious reaction noted again in the 1966 film Stella, where Giorgos Fountas warns Melina Mercouri: “Stella, go away...I’m holding a knife”.
-Such scenes stress the internal conflict between moral duty and human love.
+It is perhaps the same subconscious reaction noted again in the 1966 film Stella, where Giorgos Fountas warns Melina Mercouri: “Stella, go away…I’m holding a knife”.
+Such scenes highlight the tension between moral duty and human love.

 Finally, Cacoyiannis sees his film as an opportunity to denounce the government’s repressive mechanisms and censorship practices, which were common in the 1960s: he depicts Argos as a police-controlled country, where violence, fear and repression guarantee public order.
-For example, two peasants comment that Clytemnestra tried to murder Electra when she was little as she was afraid of the people’s reaction.
+For example, two peasants comment that Clytemnestra tried to murder Electra when she was little, because she feared the people’s reaction.
 The gathering of the two peasants is interrupted by a soldier, who represents the vigilant eyes of law and order.
 Then, the mourning scene of the female chorus, addressed to Electra, is suddenly interrupted by the arrival of a cavalryman, who dissolves their gathering.
-Throughout the film, the viewer notices the ‘folk-revolution’ motif somewhere at the background, which is popular in many other cultural expressions during the 1960s.
-In that sense, it appears likely that Cacoyiannis silently promotes his own social critique to any form of centrally-regulated totalitarianism.
+Throughout the film, the viewer notices the ‘folk-revolution’ motif in the background, a motif popular in many other cultural expressions during the 1960s.
+In that sense, it appears likely that Cacoyiannis silently promotes his own social critique of any form of centrally-regulated totalitarianism.

 Summary and conclusions